greatjpforever/SeqLHD/README.md

-# Sequentially enlarged Latin hypercube design
+# Sequentially refined Latin hypercube designs with flexibly and adaptively chosen sample sizes

-This project provides several algorithms for generating Latin Hypercube Designs (LHD).
+This project includes 'main_compare_rmse.m' for conducting numerical experiments to assess the quality of various sequential designs, as well as multiple algorithms for generating Latin Hypercube Designs (LHD).
 These algorithms can help you generate uniformly distributed sample points, which are useful for experimental design, parameter optimization, and computer simulations.
+Let's now shift our focus to these specific algorithms.

 ## Algorithm List